 In rare cases, the disorder develops as a result of certain cancers, such as giant cell tumors of bone, sarcomas, prostate cancer, and breast cancer.
 Hypophosphatemic rickets is not the same as rickets caused by vitamin D deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more .

 Hypophosphatemic rickets usually begins to cause abnormalities in the first year of life.
-Abnormalities may be so mild that they cause no noticeable symptoms or so severe that they cause bowing of the legs Bowlegs In bowlegs, what doctors call genu varum, the legs appear curved out at the knees so that the knees are more widely separated than normal.
-This appearance is usually created by the position... read more and other bone deformities, bone pain, joint pain, and poor bone growth with short stature.
+Abnormalities may be so mild that they cause no noticeable symptoms or so severe that they cause bowing of the legs Bowlegs Bowlegs and knock-knees are the two major types of knee deformities.
+They are birth defects.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby... read more and other bone deformities, bone pain, joint pain, and poor bone growth with short stature.
 Bony outgrowths where muscles attach to bones may limit movement at those joints.

 The space between a baby’s skull bones may close too soon (called craniosynostosis Craniosynostosis Craniosynostosis is a birth defect in which one or more of the skull's sutures close too early.
-(See also Introduction to Birth Defects of the Face, Bones, Joints, and Muscles.)
-The sutures... read more ).
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before... read more ).
 If the skull bones close too soon, the child's growing brain has no room to expand and pressure increases within the brain.
 The increased pressure on the brain can cause developmental abnormalities.

 Laboratory tests show that calcium levels in the blood are normal, but phosphate levels are low.
 Urine is also tested to detect the levels of phosphate that have been excreted.
 The phosphate levels in the urine are high.